Introduction

 -

-Integration testing involves testing how different modules of the software interact with each other.
+- Integration testing defines how different modules of the software interact with each other.

 - Top-Down Integration Testing: